 OTHER HAZARDOUS CONDITIONS OF HANDLING, STORAGE, AND USE: High-pressure gas.
 Use piping and equipment adequately designed to withstand pressures to be encountered.
-Can cause rapid suffocation due to oxygen deficiency.
+Arcs and sparks can ignite combustible materials.
+Prevent fires.
+Refer to NFPA 51B, Standard for Fire Prevention During Welding, Cutting, and Other Hotwork.
+Gas can cause rapid suffocation due to oxygen deficiency.
 Store and use with adequate ventilation.
 Close cylinder valve after each use; keep closed even when empty.
-Arcs and sparks can ignite combustible materials.
-Prevent fires.
-For more information on fire prevention in welding and cutting, see NFPA 51B, Standard for Fire Prevention During Welding, Cutting, and Other Hotwork, published by the National Fire Protection Association.
 Do not strike an arc on the cylinder.
 The defect produced by an arc burn could lead to cylinder rupture.
 Never work on a pressurized system.
 If there is a leak, close the cylinder valve.
 Blow the system down in a safe and environmentally sound manner in compliance with all federal, state, and local laws; then repair the leak.
 Never place a compressed gas cylinder where it may become part of an electrical circuit.
 When using compressed gases in and around electric welding applications, never ground the cylinders.
 Grounding exposes the cylinders to damage by the electric welding arc.

-MIXTURES: When you mix two or more liquids, gases, or liquefied gases, you can create additional, unexpected hazards.
+MIXTURES: When you mix two or more gases or liquefied gases, you can create additional, unexpected hazards.
 Obtain and evaluate the safety information for each component before you produce the mixture.
 Consult an industrial hygienist or other trained person when you evaluate the end product.
 Remember, gases and liquids have properties that can cause serious injury or death.